EOSIO/spec-repo/eep-draft_contract_trx_auth.md

 * The user pushes the transaction
 * myauthmgr calls `accept_charges` before leeway expires
 * myauthmgr checks the claimed authorizations using `require_key`
-* myauthmgr verifies that no other native actions are present in the transaction
+* myauthmgr verifies that no other native actions are present in the transaction.
+This allows it to accurately track resource consumption.
 * myauthmgr updates `accept_charges` using the user’s available resources
 * myauthmgr executes inline actions specified by the user.
 It includes an authorization attestation in each inline action.
 The contracts receiving these actions rely on the attestation.
-* myauthmgr uses an inline action to check resource usage and updates the user’s resource consumption after the user’s actions have executed.
+* Inside an inline action, myauthmgr checks `get_resource_usage` and updates the user’s resource consumption.
+This inline action executes last.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current EOSIO platforms.-->